unixorn/sysadmin-reading-list/README.md

 * [git-extra-commands](https://github.com/unixorn/git-extra-commands) - a collection of extra git helper scripts.
 * [git-flight-rules](https://github.com/k88hudson/git-flight-rules) is Kate Hudson's guide to using Git in specific situations.
 * [git-tips/tips](https://github.com/git-tips/tips) is a collection of git tips
-* [Pro Git](https://git-scm.com/book/en/v2) by Scott Chacon and Ben Straub is a great overall resource for git.
+* [Pro Git](https://git-scm.com/book/en/v2) by Scott Chacon and Ben Straub is a great overall resource for `git`.
 * [Why the Heck is Git so Hard?
-The Places Model](http://merrigrove.blogspot.com/2014/02/why-heck-is-git-so-hard-places-model-ok.html) - an article about moving from SVN/CVS to git.
+The Places Model](http://merrigrove.blogspot.com/2014/02/why-heck-is-git-so-hard-places-model-ok.html) - an article about moving from SVN/CVS to `git`.
-* Ben Limmer's [Git Skills Talk](https://github.com/blimmer/1up-git-skills-talk) will help you understand using git (particularly with GitHub)
+* Ben Limmer's [Git Skills Talk](https://github.com/blimmer/1up-git-skills-talk) will help you understand using `git` (particularly with GitHub)

 ### SSH